There are many lessons to learn from traveling since it can be a great adventure.

 You will find that everything you gain from it depends on your attitude.

-8 Personal Lessons I Learned from my Trip to Costa Rica
+Lessons learned from traveling to Costa Rica

 I made a spontaneous trip to Costa Rica a few years ago.